NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization_lexical_audio.rst

     # to get the list of pre-trained models
     PunctuationCapitalizationLexicalAudioModel.list_available_models()

-    # Download and load the pre-trained BERT-based model
+    # Download and load the pre-trained model
     model = PunctuationCapitalizationLexicalAudioModel.from_pretrained("<PATH to .nemo file>")

     # try the model on a few examples